List of Alien (franchise) characters: Vincent DiStephano

 Vincent DiStephano (Raymond Cruz), a United Systems Military soldier sent to capture the crew of the Betty, is captured by the mercenaries when the rest of the soldiers are killed by the Aliens.
 He agrees to cooperate with the survivors to escape from the Auriga.
 When Call's identity as an Auton is revealed, DiStephano summarizes their history as second-generation synthetics created by other synthetics as sleeper agents.
 After DiStephano and the group board the Betty, the ship's cargo hatch is stuck open; when Call tries to fix it, she is confronted by the stowaway Newborn.
-DiStephano checks on her and is caught by the Newborn, which crushes his skull.
+DiStephano checks on her and is caught by the Newborn, which crushes his skull out of curiosity, mirroring Ripley 8's earlier curiosity when she broke the arm of one of the scientists who just removed the embryonic queen that was within her.

 Vincent DiStephano was not included in the original screenplay for Alien Resurrection, but director Jean-Pierre Jeunet admired Cruz' previous work and had casting director Rick Pagano arrange a meeting.
 DiStephano was added to the cast as the remaining soldier and guide for the band of survivors.
 In Alien Zone II: The Spaces of Science-fiction Cinema, Annette Kuhn calls DiStephano's death at the hands of the Newborn a perverse joke because of its juxtaposition of infantile features and curiosity with gruesome killing.

 Larry Purvis

 Larry Purvis (Leland Orser) is a test subject who is kidnapped as an incubator for the facehuggers.
 After he is impregnated and rescued, Call offers to bring him along so he can be frozen and the Alien embryo surgically extracted later.
 On the Betty, the survivors are ambushed and held at gunpoint by Dr. Wren when Purvis goes into convulsions.
 He staggers over to Wren, who shoots him.
 Purvis stays on his feet and overpowers Wren, pulling the scientist's head to his chest.
 The Alien erupts through Purvis' rib cage and Wren's head, killing them both.

 Larry Purvis' character arc, overcoming victimization and heroically sacrificing himself to defeat his captor, was well received by critics.
 In From Alien to the Matrix: Reading Science Fiction Film, Roz Kaveney calls the arc one of the most satisfying elements of Alien Resurrection; an otherwise-unremarkable, universally disrespected character ensures the survival of the protagonists and gives Wren poetic justice.
-Randy Laist interprets Pervis' action as "[turning] the givens of his techno-scientific reinvention into a source of resistance against the techno-scientific apparatus" in Cinema of Simulation: Hyperreal Hollywood in the Long 1990s.
+Randy Laist interprets Purvis' action as "[turning] the givens of his techno-scientific reinvention into a source of resistance against the techno-scientific apparatus" in Cinema of Simulation: Hyperreal Hollywood in the Long 1990s.